-Offer a meal with a source of protein, carbohydrate, fat and fruit or vegetable.
+Offer a meal with a source of protein, carbohydrate, fat, and fruit or vegetable.
 Then go on your way and have a blast trick or treating!
 That night let your kids enjoy as much candy as they want.

 If you have older toddlers or children that you think would enjoy an activity, have them describe the candy and rate which ones they like the best and least.
 Use it as a time for them to learn what candy they like and what they don’t like.
-Do not worry how much sugar they have consumed.
+Don’t worry about how much sugar they have consumed.
 These experiences are more about the happy memories than the nutrition!

 In the following days, pick a time to enjoy their Halloween candy.
 For example, with an afternoon snack or meal.
-I’d avoid offering the candy with dinner or after dinner as sugar can have a big impact on sleep.
+I’d avoid offering the candy with dinner or after dinner, as sugar can have a big impact on sleep.

 Let your children pick out 1-2 pieces to enjoy when you offer it.

 Contributions to this post by Lauren Sharifi, MPH, RD, LDN.
-Lauren’s experience in pediatric nutrition and feeding comes from over 10 years of experience in the field both working in hospitals and in private practice.
+Lauren’s experience in pediatric nutrition and feeding comes from over 10 years of experience in the field, both working in hospitals and in private practice.
 Lauren is a mom of three young children.
 Her goal as a dietitian is to help you raise confident eaters who have a healthy relationship with food and their body.
-Through your work together, she helps you take the confusion out of feeding and cooking and guide you to a place of confidence when it comes to feeding your family.
+Through your work together, she helps you take the confusion out of feeding and cooking and guides you to a place of confidence when it comes to feeding your family.